 Starting school is a huge step for children and their parents.
 We work hard to ensure a happy and positive start to school life.
 A close partnership between home and school is especially important during your child’s first years at school.
 We want you to share in your child’s learning, celebrate their successes and share any concerns with us.
-Click to read our Newton Tony School – welcome to YR leaflet
+See our ‘New Hedgehogs’ section on our school website for more information.

 Hedgehogs class hosts children in the Early Years Foundation Stage, these YR children engage in child- led and teacher initiated activities learning through play.
 As they progress through the Foundation Stage, they become’ ready’ to engage in the Year 1 National Curriculum.
 We embrace outdoor learning in our purpose –built Foundation Stage play area.
 There are 3 prime areas of learning in the Early Years Foundation Stage and 4 specific areas, all of which are interrelated.
 We plan for learning experiences across all areas both inside and outside.
 In 2017, 80% of our children left with a Good Level of Development, achieving above the National average.